bigdavros/recaptcha-mobile-api-demo/README.md

 This demo will provision a Docker container to respond to requests from a mobile app.
 It runs as an API using the following spec:
 * [API Spec](api.md)

+The API runs an Apache Tomcat server and loads variables from the config.json file into the Java Environment for use in the application.

 ## Setup
-`config.json` is the file that holds the variables.
+`config.json` is the file that holds the variables that must be customised for the demo to function.

 ### API Keys
 The `api-keys` section is where the X-API-KEY header values that are used between the client and this docker container are stored.